Eazel: History

-Eazel's flagship product is the Nautilus file manager for the GNOME desktop environment.
-In this, the company faced several simultaneous challenges: creating a lot of intricate user-facing software from scratch or from existing code which must target all the disparate Linux environment versions; integrating a corporate personality into the existing and outspoken volunteer community of the GNOME desktop environment; building upon a very small nascent market of Linux desktop users among an already widely served and monopolized desktop computing market; and monetizing free software for individual consumers by creating essential business services.
-In other words, Eazel sought to switch a groundswell of users from Macintosh and Windows to a new and immature system that free software users would want to pay for.
-Of the two predominant free desktop environments for Linux, the choice to target GNOME instead of KDE was made largely because of the questionable legality of the Qt license upon which KDE was based.
+Eazel's primary product was the Nautilus file manager for the GNOME desktop environment.
+In developing Nautilus, the company addressed several challenges, including building complex user-facing software across multiple Linux distributions, integrating with the existing GNOME open-source community, and operating within a relatively small market for Linux desktop users.
+It also explored ways to generate revenue from free software by offering related services to customers.

+Eazel focused on GNOME rather than KDE, partly due to concerns at the time regarding the licensing of the Qt toolkit on which KDE was based.

 One thing that's different from us and a lot of the Linux hackers is that on our team we have a lot of people with a lot experience coming up with user interfaces without any prior example. ...
 It's hard to decide how much to copy and borrow, how much to invent, and how to make it all consistent. ...
 This is an issue for the whole GNOME project.
 We don't want to make Nautilus this weirdo program that's different from the rest of the system.
 We really feel like something we've barely started on is helping ratchet up the whole community into understanding how to do better user interfaces.
 Right now, the numbers [of Linux desktop users] are so small, there's huge room for improvement.
 They're small for a reason.
 [Existing Linux desktop software] doesn't have the properties that would make it nice for the desktop, to make it an obvious choice. ...
 Some of the revolutionary work we do will not only make it possible, but compelling.